Fighting for Not-So-Religious Souls: The Role of Religious Competition in Secular Conflicts: Main Results

 \subsection{Evidence on our proposed mechanism}

-As argued in Section \ref{Theory}, although the introduction of a competing church could affect conflict-related violence in multiple ways, our proposed mechanism focuses on the possibility that competition for church adherents affects those would-be adherents' collaboration with non-state armed groups, particularly guerrilla groups.
+We argued in Section \ref{Theory} that the introduction of a competing church primarily affects conflict-related violence because competition for church adherents affects those would-be adherents' collaboration with non-state armed groups, particularly guerrilla groups.

-Empirically assessing the extent to which an increase in religious competition affects civilians' willingness to collaborate with a non-state armed group is complex.
-We examine the plausibility of our hypothesis by looking at one of its most immediate implications: that the effect of religious competition on guerrilla violence should be larger in those places where the guerrilla groups expect to be more affected by a decrease in their recruitment and member retention capacities.
-To identify these places, we use as proxies the existence of cases of forced recruitment, the percentage of young and middle-age adults, and the presence of coca crops, all in the past.
-We hypothesize that in municipalities with forced recruitment, with a larger share of young and middle-age adults or with coca crops, the armed groups value collaboration with the population more, thus they see the establishment for the first time of a non-Catholic church as more threatening and they react more violently to prevent any drop in collaboration there.
+Empirically assessing this theory is complex.
+We examine the plausibility of our hypothesis by looking at one of its most immediate implications: the effect of religious competition on guerrilla violence should be larger in places where guerrilla groups expect to be more affected by a decrease in their recruitment and member retention capacities.

-Figure \ref{PGUErecruitandyoungpop_fig} and Table \ref{PGUErecruitandyoungpop_tab} show estimates of the same specifications used in column (3) and/or (5) of Table \ref{PGUE_tab}, but distinguish between those municipalities with and without past cases of forced recruitment (Panel A),\footnote{The data on forced recruitment is from the National Centre for Historical Memory (NCHM) and is available from 1988 onwards, so we look at forced recruitment from 1988 to 1995.} and between those municipalities with an average percentage of population aged 10-29 above and below the median in the past (Panel B).\footnote{The data on the percentage of population aged 10-29 is from the National Administrative Department of Statistics (DANE) and is available from 1988 onward, so we compute the average of this percentage over 1988 to 1995.}
+To identify these places, we use historical data on coca crops and the existence of cases of forced recruitment.
+We hypothesize that in municipalities with coca crops or where armed groups routinely recruit combatants, armed groups see the establishment of the first non-Catholic church as more threatening and should therefore react more violently to prevent any drop in collaboration.
+This hypothesis is consistent with anecdotal evidence mentioned in Section \ref{backgroundrelcomp} that shows that during our period of study, religious organizations repeatedly campaigned against the recruitment of soldiers and against participation in coca cultivation, and this was one of the reasons why armed groups saw religious organizations as an obstacle to their goals.